- By plane

 - Children who are between the age of 6 and 15 and people older than 62 can travel for free but need to ask for a special card.
 You can get one of these at train stations of most towns.
 You will need to show your identity card and have a 3x2cm photo of yourself ready.
 Once you have that card you still need to "buy" your tickets but they will be given to you for free.

-Of specific towns
+From specific towns

 From Vienna to Bratislava